google/REAPER/README.md

 We define the local (instantaneous) F0 as the inverse of the time between successive GCI.

+This code was developed by David Talkin at Google.
+This is not an official Google product (experimental or otherwise), it is just code that happens to be owned by Google.

 ## Downloading and Building _reaper_
 ```
 cd convenient_place_for_repository